This blog may contain affiliate links. Read our disclosure policy for more info.

 The official trail to the graveyard starts on Jane Lakes Road near the Whistler Olympic Village.
 The trail to the trains takes around 30 minutes each way and is a very easy hike.

-There’s no better way to explore Whistler than from the sky.
-It’s beautiful, exciting, and sometimes a little scary but one thing is for sure, it’s unforgettable.
+Whistler by land is stunning but there’s no better way to explore Whistler than from the sky.
+It’s beautiful, exciting, and sometimes a little scary, but one thing is for sure, it’s unforgettable!

 Garibaldi Lake is one of the most beautiful alpine lakes in Canada.
 But despite its natural beauty, it remains rather unvisited compared to other lakes in Canada.
 The reason?

-It’s a grueling 9km hike to the lake that gains over 900m in elevation.
+It’s the grueling 9 km (5.6 miles) hike to the lake and 900m (2,950 feet) gain in elevation that keeps people away.
 This is enough to turn most away, but for those willing to tackle the tough incline, the reward at the top is worth every sore muscle!

-Once at Garibaldi Lake you can head off onto two other trails to viewpoints.
+Once at Garibaldi Lake, you can head off onto two other trails to viewpoints.
 They are the Blacktusk and Panorama Ridge lookout.
-Both are another 5.5km and 7km further and both incline more than 500m so it’s best to only tackle these if you consider yourself very fit.
+Both are another 5.5 km (3.4 mi) and 7 km (3.4 mi) further and both incline more than 500 meters (1,640 feet), so it’s best to only tackle these if you consider yourself fit.

-To make it easier though you can spend the night camping at Garibaldi Lake.
+To make it easier though, you can spend the night camping at Garibaldi Lake.
 The campsite at the lake has over 50 campsites, toilets, and cooking shelters.
-Campsites are $13 a person per night and need to be booked online prior to arrival.
+Campsites are $10 CAD a person per night plus a $6.30 CAD reservation fee and need to be booked online prior to arrival.

 If you’re having trouble booking you can ask the Squamish visitor center to book it for you (as we did!)